CAD-Assistant: Tool-Augmented VLLMs as Generic CAD Task Solvers: Introduction

-As Vision and Large Language Models (VLLMs) continue to mature~\cite{Li2022BLIPBL,Achiam2023GPT4TR, Dai2023InstructBLIPTG, anthropic, Dubey2024TheL3, alayrac2022flamingo, liu2023llava, liu2023improvedllava}, they hold promise for enabling AI-assisted CAD design, as their very vast pre-training and common sense reasoning allow for numerous downstream tasks without explicit fine-tuning on new domains.
-However, multiple factors may constrain their ability to interact with or be effectively integrated into CAD software~\cite{FreeCAD, Onshape,Solidworks}.
-We identify the following: (1) \textit{Inability to understand visual programs}-- as identified in prior work~\cite{Qiu2024CanLL, Sharma2024AVC}, VLLMs may struggle to semantically interpret the appearance of rendered objects from their corresponding visual programs~\cite{Qiu2024CanLL} or recognize the spatial arrangement and varied combinations of visual concepts~\cite{Sharma2024AVC}.
-These limitations constrain their capacity to comprehend CAD models and restrict their ability to generate or modify CAD visual programs.
-(2) \textit{Unpredictable geometric effect of CAD Commands} --high-level CAD commands (\eg applying geometric constraints) can have a complex effect on the geometry and topology of a CAD model~\cite{seff2020sketchgraphs, seff2022vitruvion}, determined by advanced CAD solvers.
-VLLMs might be unreliable in predicting the cumulative effect of generated CAD commands on a CAD design.
-(3) \textit{Under-representation of CAD APIs in Training Corpora} --unlike widely used libraries (\eg matplotlib and scikit-learn), CAD APIs are often diverse and poorly documented, with limited coverage in publicly available code, making their effective use by VLLMs challenging.
+As Vision and Large Language Models (VLLMs) continue to mature~\cite{Li2022BLIPBL,Achiam2023GPT4TR, Dai2023InstructBLIPTG, anthropic, Dubey2024TheL3, alayrac2022flamingo, liu2023llava, liu2023improvedllava}, they hold promise for enabling AI-assisted CAD design, particularly given that their very vast pre-training endow them with broad knowledge of design and manufacturing~\cite{Makatura2023HowCL}.
+Despite the identified potential, their ability to be used within computational design and manufacturing workflows remains severely constrained by weaknesses in geometric reasoning and handling of mathematical concepts~\cite{Hu2024VisualSS}.
+Indeed, VLLMs may struggle to semantically interpret the appearance of rendered objects from their corresponding CAD sequences~\cite{Qiu2024CanLL}.
+They may also fail to recognize spatial arrangements and the varied combinations of visual concepts~\cite{Sharma2024AVC} or correctly orient primitives and generate accurate placements~\cite{Makatura2023HowCL}.
+Their effectiveness in an agentic CAD setting is further hindered by the inherently unpredictable effects of CAD commands.
+High-level CAD operations, such as applying geometric constraints, fillet, chamfer, etc, can have complex and non-intuitive impacts on a model’s geometry and topology~\cite{seff2020sketchgraphs, seff2022vitruvion}, which is typically resolved by advanced CAD solvers.
+VLLMs cannot reliably predict the cumulative effects of the CAD commands they generate further limiting their practical usability in CAD workflows.